VictoKu1/BasicWebServer/README.md

-# BasicWebServer - Anonymous Forum
+# BasicWebServer: Anonymous Forum

-A simple, single-threaded anonymous forum web application built with Flask and PostgreSQL.
-This application allows users on the same LAN to connect, read comments, and post their own thoughts without requiring login or sign-up.
+A simple, single threaded anonymous forum web application built with Flask and PostgreSQL.
+This application allows users on the same LAN to connect, read comments, and post their own thoughts without requiring login or sign up.

 ## 🌟 Features